 An LED module is a board that contains several rows and columns of pixels, as well as the circuitry and other electronics to power and control them.
 These modules are then configured edge-to-edge on a frame to form an LED display.

 A device that detects the ambient light levels around the LED display, and adjust the display’s brightness accordingly.
 This prevents the sign from being too dim in the daytime, and too bright at night.

-On a two sided display, the sides can be configured to operate independently or together.
-In a master/master configuration, the two sides can either show the same message or can show different messages at the same time
+On a two-sided display, the sides can be configured to operate independently or together.
+The two sides can either show the same message or can show different messages at the same time

-A measurement of how many pixels high (vertical) X how many pixels wide (horizontal) on a LED Sign
+In LED terminology, this is a measurement of how many pixels appear vertically X how many pixels appear horizontally on an LED sign

 The most obtuse angle at which a sign is still viewable by the audience